DataProvider in TestNG (with Examples)

 }

-Now, create DataProviderClass.
+Now, we will create a DataProviderClass.

 package dataProviderThroughClass;